 No system is perfect and this includes ours

-- If you’ve taken a college course, include this information in the Common Application and share that a transcript is available.
+- If you’ve taken a college course, include this information in the application and share that a transcript is available.
 Then our system will add a college transcript onto your checklist in the HMC Applicant Hub.
 If this college course is included in your high school transcript, please send us an email to petition to waive this requirement.
 Otherwise, we expect a transcript.
 If you are not able to send a transcript, please email us to petition to waive this requirement.

 - If you are neither a US citizen nor a US permanent resident, and/or attend high school outside of the US, our system adds the TOEFL or IELTS as a testing requirement.
 If English is the language of instruction for your high school and/or it is the primary language spoken in your home, you may email us to petition to waive this requirement.